In Part 1 I wrote mostly about physiological aspects of LCHF and its effect on weight loss, health, and insulin levels.

 As a nutritionist, you see the other side of alternative diets.
 The one rarely seen in the media.

-I often listen to people who felt dreadful due to LCHF diet, waiting for the weekend and the „cheat meal“ which would compensate for the lack of carbs during the week.
-They slowly gave up on LCHF, adding more and more carbs to their diet, achieving no results, and feeling like a failure.
-They also developed a fear from carbs and foods, and an unhealthy relationship with food.
+I often listen to people who felt dreadful due to LCHF diet, waiting for the weekend and the „cheat meal“ which would compensate for the lack of carbohydrates during the week.
+They slowly gave up on LCHF, adding more and more carbohydrates to their diet, achieving no results, and feeling like a failure.
+They also developed a fear from carbohydrates and food in general, as well as an unhealthy relationship with food.

-Of course, you mostly don't write articles about how you felt bad.
+Of course, you mostly don't write articles about how bad you felt.
 Remember this filtered view of reality next time you Google LCHF.

 Exclusiveness of LCHF community